-2019 key stage 2 English reading test
+2023 key stage 2 English reading test

 The following information explains how to administer the key stage 2 English reading test.
 If you have any questions, you should check with your headteacher or key stage 2 test co-ordinator before you administer the test.
-Test packs must not be opened until the pupils are in the test room ready to complete the test, unless early opening is required to meet individual pupils' needs.